 Set in the middle of Muscat, the Al Ansab Wetlands are a protected area and an ornithologists dream.
 Over 293 species of birds stop over at different times throughout the year, with over 80 resident species.

 Muscat: Colours and fragrance fill the air at Al Ansab Wetland where winter sees the best of plants and trees bloom.
 The wetland has 113 species of Omani trees and shrubs.

 “The wetland has been there since mid- to late 80s but it was not the way it is now.
 At that time, may be it was used for treating purposes.
-Since 2011, we started focusing more on it and made a lot of changes.
-It is now all treated water and therefore you do not have any smell in the wetland areas,” said Hussain Hassan Abdul Hussain, CEO of Haya Water.
+Since 2011, The company ( Haya ) started focusing more on it and made a lot of changes.
+It is now all treated water and therefore you do not have any smell in the wetland areas.

-“With the addition of shrubs and trees, we are attracting more birds.
+“With the addition of shrubs and trees, the area of wetland is attracting more birds.
 Initially, 150 bird species were reported.
 Now, it is more than 300.”

 The wetland has five lagoons, the biggest of which has a depth of four metres.
 The water, besides attracting birds, also supports greenery.

 Most of the trees and shrubs are naturally grown.
 But Haya Water team planted 300 trees to create a forest area, which have all grown and today provide extended shade.
 In the process, there have been other trees that have sprouted naturally such as banyan trees and date palms.

 A little further away, adjacent to the nursery of the wetland, the team planted more trees.